 - Yes, we are taking new clients!
 If you are having financial problems, we will do our best to see if we can help you.

 - We can meet several different ways: phone, text, email, and video meeting (though Zoom).
-Because we are doing our best to reduce in-person meetings, we will want to meet first using phone, text, email and/or Zoom meetings.
-Until the Coronavirus problem is behind us, chances are that our first in-person meeting will be when you are prepared to sign the documents necessary to file your bankruptcy.
+Because we are not able to have in-person meetings, we will want to meet first using the phone, and following up with phone, text, email and/or Zoom meetings.
+Until the Coronavirus problem is behind us, we won’t be able to have an in-person meeting, but so far, the phone and Zoom have worked very well.

 - As always, if you have any questions about this process, please feel free to text or email your questions so we can connect with you.